 The plant is full of essential nutrients, including vitamins A, B, C, D, and E. Minerals like calcium, iron, magnesium, potassium, and selenium.
 A 100grams of Moringa Leaves equals the Same amount of Vitamin C as an orange.

 The Moringa pods have three times the amount of Vitamin C of an Orange.

 Moringa is also one kind as its leaves are rich in essential amino acids unique in plants.
 Moringa is rich in protein and is a source of good cholesterol.
 It is used as a stimulant for milk production when breastfeeding, and the leaves can be dried and made into a powder.

 Another way is to make a delicious tea.
-This tea manages blood glucose level, stabilizes high blood pressure, and promote a good night sleep.
-The tea is used as an energy booster even though Moringa tea does not contain caffeine!
+This tea manages blood glucose level, stabilizes high blood pressure, and promote a good night's sleep.
+Even though Moringa tea does not contain caffeine, the tea is an energy booster!
 Traditional medicine techniques use Moringa leaves to treat gastrointestinal problems, headache, inflammation, anaemia, fever, eye infection, bronchitis, poor nutrition, inner ear infections, and skin infections.

 The seeds can even be crushed and added to murky water to purify them, as it acts as a natural binder.
 This Binder either moves the undesired particles to the bottom or allows them to float to the surface.
 On the surface, it is easy to remove.
 It is only about 2 to 3 seeds per litre of water.

-The San people used the Moringa tree as a supply for water, especially in the desert regions of Southern Africa.
+The San people used the Moringa tree as a water supply, especially in the desert regions of Southern Africa.